simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Wireless Instructions.md

 ## I changed my password and now ASC-Wireless doesn't work.
 What should I do?

-Please "forget" ASC-Wireless from your list of remembered Wi-Fi connections and then reconnect to ASC-Wireless by following the appropriate device-specific directions.
+"Forget" ASC-Wireless from your list of remembered Wi-Fi connections and then reconnect to ASC-Wireless by following the appropriate device-specific directions.

 ## Wi-Fi isn't working on my device, and I haven't changed my password.
 Help?